mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ![](images/deploymenttargets-addtriggeroptions.png)

-On the next screen, you will want to select the event, which should be "machine becomes available for deployment."
-Next select the machine role.
+On the next screen, you need to select the event, which should be "machine becomes available for deployment."
+Next, select the machine role.
 This is also a great reason to have a specific role per project.
 It allows the trigger to monitor for machines it cares about.

 ![](images/deploymenttargets-addtriggerform.png)